-The ACK's involvement in poverty alleviation, the study further ascertained, traces its mandate from the Christian gospel ministry which is candidly conveyed in Christ's sermon on the Mount to the crowds about true happiness or blessings (the beatitudes) to the poor, bereaved, humble, merciful, peaceful and persecuted of the world for the Kingdom of heaven belongs to them (Matthew 5:3-10; Luke 6:20-23).
-This pronouncement of Jesus is corroborated further by his message to the audience in the synagogue at Nazareth after his temptation in the wilderness: "The spirit of the Lord is upon me, Because he has anointed me to preach The gospel to the poor, he has sent me to heal the broken hearted, to preach Deliverance to the captives, and recovering of sight to the blind, to set at Liberty them that are bruised" (Luke 4:18).

-This message of hope to the poor explains the Christian Church's social mandate in serving humanity.
-The view is explicitly covered in the theoretical framework of this study, which is based on the Christian theory of human development whose basic goals are to achieve everlasting life in the company of God and Christ in heaven, and to God's will in one's daily life on earth by being responsive to the needs of the underprivileged of society.
-In the same vein, the ACK leaders argued that the Church's involvement in community affairs, especially in matters pertaining to physical improvement of life is not a privilege but a duty informed in the gospel, which the Church has to perform to fulfil God's plan for humankind.

-It is also important to note that the ACK's response to Jesus' call on the Christian Church to serve humankind has been bold and open as evidenced in its social ministry.
-The ACK has been involved in the provision of socio-economic activities in Maseno and Winam Divisions of Kisumu District, which in turn have contributed to the well-being of the local residents.
-The Church, for example, has been involved in the provision of education, health, improvement of agriculture, water and sanitation services, and the creation of job opportunities.
-That the Church's active involvement in socio-economic and political development has had great impact on the people's standards of living could be seen in the changed life-style of the residents.
-The study observed that quite a number of local people who passed through ACK sponsored schools such as Maseno High School now hold senior positions in both the public and private sectors.
-These people earn good income which they have ploughed back into their communities in form of investments.
-This in turn has created employment opportunities, which has helped to cushion the local people against the vagaries of poverty and improved their standards of living.
+The ACK's involvement in poverty alleviation, the study further ascertained, traces its mandate from the 2252 Christian gospel ministry which is candidly conveyed in Christ's sermon on the Mount to the crowds about true 2253 happiness or blessings (the beatitudes) to the poor, bereaved, humble, merciful, peaceful and persecuted of the 2254 world for the Kingdom of heaven belongs to them (Matthew 5:3-10; Luke 6:20-23).
+This pronouncement of Jesus 2255 is corroborated further by his message to the audience in the synagogue at Nazareth after his temptation in 2256 the wilderness: "The spirit of the Lord is upon me, Because he has anointed me to preach The gospel to the 2257 poor, he has sent me to heal the broken hearted, to preach Deliverance to the captives, and recovering of sight 2258 to the blind, to set at Liberty them that are bruised" (Luke 4:18).
+This message of hope to the poor explains 2259 the Christian Church's social mandate in serving humanity.
+The view is explicitly covered in the theoretical 2260 framework of this study, which is based on the Christian theory of human development whose basic goals are to 2261 achieve everlasting life in the company of God and Christ in heaven, and to God's will in one's daily life on earth 2262 by being responsive to the needs of the underprivileged of society.
+In the same vein, the ACK leaders argued 2263 that the Church's involvement in community affairs, especially in matters pertaining to physical improvement of 2264 life is not a privilege but a duty informed in the gospel, which the Church has to perform to fulfil God's plan 2265 for humankind.
+3 It is also important to note that the ACK's response to Jesus' call on the Christian Church 2266 to serve humankind has been bold and open as evidenced in its social ministry.
+The ACK has been involved 2267 in the provision of socio-economic activities in Maseno and Winam Divisions of Kisumu District, which in turn 2268 have contributed to the well-being of the local residents.
+The Church, for example, has been involved in the 2269 provision of education, health, improvement of agriculture, water and sanitation services, and the creation of job 2270 opportunities.
+That the Church's active involvement in socio-economic and political development has had great 2271 impact on the people's standards of living could be seen in the changed life-style of the residents.
+The study 2272 observed that quite a number of local people who passed through ACK sponsored schools such as Maseno High 2273